ML4C: Seeing Causality Through Latent Vicinity: Background

 \subsection{ML4C Related Notations}

 \begin{definition}[Skeleton] A skeleton $E$ defined over distribution $P \left( X_{1},X_{2}, \cdots ,X_{d} \right)$ is an undirected graph such that there is an edge between $X_i$ and $X_j$ if and only if $X_i$ and $X_j$ are always dependent, i.e., $\nexists Z \subseteq \left\{ X_{1},X_{2}, \cdots ,X_{d} \right\} ~s.t.~X_{i}\bot X_{j} \vert Z $. \normalfont{Skeleton is a statistical concept, which can be obtained prior to facilitating various downstream tasks.
 Recently, there have been some novel skeleton learning algorithms such as ~\citep{ding2020reliable}.
-In particular, skeleton can be used for causal learning: theorem in ~\citep{spirtes2000causation} states that if distribution $P$ is Markovian and faithful w.r.t. a DAG $G$, then skeleton $E$ is the same as the undirected graph of $G$.
-Thus, skeleton could have causal semantic when certain assumptions are imposed.} \end{definition}

-\begin{definition}[UT] A triple of variables $\langle X,T,Y \rangle$ in a skeleton is an unshielded triple, or short for UT, if $X$ and $Y$ are adjacent to $T$ but are not adjacent to each other. $\UTXTY$ can be further oriented to become a v-structure $\VXTY$, in which $T$ is called the collider. \end{definition} \begin{definition}[PC] Denote the set of parents and children of $X$ in a skeleton as $PC_X$, in other words, $PC_X$ are the neighbors of $X$ in the skeleton.
-For convenience, if we discuss $PC_X$ in the context of a UT $\UTXTY$, we intentionally mean the set of parents and children of $X$ but exclude $T$. \end{definition} \begin{definition}[Vicinity] We define the vicinity of a UT $\UTXTY$ as $ V_{ \langle X,T,Y \rangle }:= \{ X,T,Y \} \cup PC_{X} \cup PC_{Y} \cup PC_{T} $.
-Vicinity is a generalized version of PC, i.e., the neighbors of $\{ X,T,Y \}$ in the skeleton. \end{definition} \textbf{ML4C's training set}: The training set is a collection of discrete datasets $D_{1}, \cdots ,D_{n}$, where each dataset $D_i$ is associated with a ground truth DAG $G_i$, such that $D_i$ is sampled from $G_i$. $G_i$ derives labels (depends on the chosen learning target), thus $\left\{ D_{i},G_{i} \right\}_{i\in\{1,\cdots,n\}}$ form ML4C's training set.
-We can sample graphs from DAG space and generate corresponding datasets, thus obtaining training set in our problem is straightforward.
+In particular, skeleton can be used for causal learning: the theorem in ~\citep{spirtes2000causation} states that if distribution $P$ is Markovian and faithful w.r.t. a DAG $G$, then skeleton $E$ is the same as the undirected graph of $G$.} \end{definition} \begin{definition}[UT] A triple of variables $\langle X,T,Y \rangle$ in a skeleton is an unshielded triple, or short for UT, if $X$ and $Y$ are adjacent to $T$ but are not adjacent to each other. $\UTXTY$ can be further oriented to become a v-structure $\VXTY$, in which $T$ is called the collider.\looseness=-1 \end{definition} \begin{definition}[PC] Denote the set of parents and children of $X$ in a skeleton as $PC_X$, in other words, $PC_X$ are the neighbors of $X$ in the skeleton.
+For convenience, if we discuss $PC_X$ in the context of a UT $\UTXTY$, we intentionally mean the set of parents and children of $X$ but exclude $T$.
+Similarly, $PC_T$ excludes $X,Y$. \end{definition} \begin{definition}[Vicinity] We define the vicinity of a UT $\UTXTY$ as $ V_{ \langle X,T,Y \rangle }:= \{ X,T,Y \} \cup PC_{X} \cup PC_{Y} \cup PC_{T} $.
+Vicinity is a generalized version of PC, i.e., the neighbors of $\{ X,T,Y \}$ in the skeleton. \end{definition} \begin{definition}[Sepsets] Denoted as $\Scal:=\left\{ S:X\bot Y \vert S, S \subset PC_{X} \cup T, \text{or} S \subset PC_{Y} \cup T \right\}$. \normalfont{Under faithfulness assumption, sepsets $\Scal$ is an ensemble where each item is a subset of variables within the vicinity that d-separates $X$ and $Y$.} \end{definition}